 10 Alternatives to Pumpkins for Halloween

-Hurricane Irene, other weather events and a widespread fungus have led to a shortage of pumpkins in the northeastern United States and other areas.
-The great pumpkin shortage of 2011 has many looking to celebrate Halloween with something other than the traditional pumpkin Jack-o'-lantern.
+Hurricane Irene, other weather events and a widespread fungus have led to shortages of pumpkins over the years.
+The great pumpkin shortage of 2011 had many looking to celebrate Halloween with something other than the traditional pumpkin Jack-o'-lantern.
 For others, it’s a matter of breaking away from the crowd or growing bored with a family tradition.

 Whatever the reason, here are 10 alternative options for crafting a spooky (or friendly) Jack-o'-lantern face for the windowsill or deck (and a couple of these items can go virtually anywhere).

-1. Other vegetables: The pumpkin may be the classic Halloween gourd (and we love the painted pumpkin ideas posted on Hometalk), but other gourds and vegetables make great substitutes (particularly for those who don’t like the taste of pumpkin).
-The mottled and wart-y turban squash naturally looks more like a ghoul or cartoon witch.
+1. Other vegetables: The pumpkin may be the classic Halloween gourd (and we love the painted pumpkin ideas posted on Hometalk), but other gourds and vegetables make great substitutes.
+A mottled and warty turban squash naturally looks more like a ghoul or cartoon witch.
 Similarly, a butternut squash makes a great imitation “Scream” mask.
 Be warned that some gourds have tough skins and may be harder to carve, but many decorators are looking for a challenge.

 2. Other fruit: Watermelon baskets are popular at summer functions, as watermelon lends itself well to carving.
 And after all, with watermelons exploding in Chinese fields, the big melons are naturally frightening.
 Moreover, while carving, you can eat the melons for a simple, healthy snack.

 3. Papier mache: Younger kids who aren’t ready to use a carving knife will likely have some messy fun putting together a papier mache Jack-o'-lantern.
 Also, unlike perishable produce, a properly stored papier mache Jack-o'-lantern should last for years.